coq/coq/doc/sphinx/language/core/records.rst

 other arguments are the parameters of the inductive type.

-.. note:: Records defined with the ``Record`` keyword are not allowed to be recursive (references to the record's name in the type of its field raises an  error).
-To define recursive records, one can use the ``Inductive`` and ``CoInductive`` keywords, resulting in an inductive or co-inductive record.
+.. note:: Records defined with the :cmd:`Record` command are not allowed to be recursive (references to the record's name in the type of its field raises an  error).
+To define recursive records, one can use the :cmd:`Inductive` and :cmd:`CoInductive` commands, resulting in an inductive or co-inductive record.
    Definition of mutually inductive or co-inductive records are also allowed, as long as all of the types in the block are records.

 .. note:: Induction schemes are automatically generated for inductive records.
-   Automatic generation of induction schemes for non-recursive records defined with the ``Record`` keyword can be activated with the :flag:`Nonrecursive Elimination Schemes` flag (see :ref:`proofschemes-induction-principles`).
+   Automatic generation of induction schemes for non-recursive records defined with the :cmd:`Record` command can be activated with the :flag:`Nonrecursive Elimination Schemes` flag (see :ref:`proofschemes-induction-principles`).

 .. warn:: @ident cannot be defined.